MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-sudoers-configuration.md

 - The accounts must be configured to elevate with NOPASSWD.
 - The accounts must have the "lecture" that typically is shown when logging in, and when elevating using sudo, disabled.

-These templates specify the commands that allow the specified RunAs Accounts to execute tasks that require elevated permissions such as:
+The provided templates specify the commands that allow the configured RunAs Accounts to execute tasks that require elevated permissions such as:

 - Installing the agent
 - Upgrading the agent